Oxford, Mississippi: Health care

 The Baptist Memorial Hospital - North Mississippi, located in Oxford provides comprehensive health care services for Oxford and the surrounding area, supported by a growing number of physicians, clinics and support facilities.
 The North Mississippi Regional Center, a state-licensed Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID), is located in Oxford.

 Oxford is home to the National Center for Natural Products Research at the University of Mississippi's School of Pharmacy.
 The Center is the only facility in the United States that is federally licensed to cultivate marijuana for scientific research, and to distribute it to medical marijuana patients.

 Transportation

 The city operates public transportation under the name Oxford-University Transit (OUT), with bus routes throughout the city and University of Mississippi campus.
 Ole Miss students and faculty ride free upon showing University identification.

-Mississippi Central Railroad provides freight rail service to the Lafayette County Industrial Park in Oxford.

 University-Oxford Airport is a public use airport located two nautical miles (4 km) northwest of the central business district of Oxford.
 The airport is owned by the University of Mississippi.